Fiordland National Park

 Traveling to Fiordland National Park

 When traveling, or taking a tour to Fiordland national park, there is a plethora of variety when it comes to ways to appreciate the pristine natural beauty of the national park.
 Whether a guided walk, scenic flight or cruise, be sure to find the time to catch some of Fiordland‘s highlights.
-Many a tour and day trip to Fiordland depart from the nearby town of Queenstown, located just outside the park.
+Many a day trip or small group tour tour of Fiordland depart from the nearby town of Queenstown , located just outside the park or you can fly in and out of Te Anua airport weather permitting.
 Queenstown is a popular resort town famous for its mountain views, crystal lake, and mist filled valleys.
 Queenstown is a popular destination for a number of reasons; for those interested in skiing, Queenstown is a hub for New Zealand’s ‘southern alps‘, and for nature lovers, a short walk to see Lake Wakatipu reflecting the surrounding mountains is unforgettable.
 And assuming you’re fan of the Lord of the Rings, you can always take a short trip out of Queenstown and find many of the locations used in the filming of the trilogy’s, including Beorn’s cabin, Isengard, and the Misty Mountains.
 From the visitor centre you can also find a huge variety of outdoor activities from zip lining to horseback riding to keep yourself occupied.

 Escorted 13 day small group tour of the East coast of New Zealand’s North island.
 Off the beaten track, for like minded people curious about history, culture, wine and landscapes.
 Your tour director and local guides share their knowledge with you the traveller on this New Zealand tour for senior travellers.